patrickmmartin/errorcodeNX/article.md

       // something that throws a typed_error<LibA::EPOR>
       // if LibA::EPOR ia not a publically visible value,
       // it is not possible to write a handler for that case only
-      // nor throw one, except for the code owning that identity TODO(PMM) check class identity }
+      // nor throw one, except for the code owning that identity }
     catch (typed_error<LibA::EBAR> &e)
     {